Visiting Longmead Stadium

 POSTCODE : TN10 3JF

 Telephone: 01732 352417

-Admission prices for league games (Bostik Premier) during 2017/18 have been frozen and are as follows:
+Admission prices for 1st team league games (Bostik Premier) during 2018/19 are as follows:

-FA Cup and FA Trophy ties usually have the same pricing policy but the club reserves the right to adjust these as necessary.
+Cup ties usually have the same pricing policy but the club reserves the right to adjust these as necessary.

 For more details on pricing including season tickets and Exective Lounge membership please read the section on Entry prices, which can be found under Information.

 The ground has a large, FREE car park, so there are no problems trying to squeeze into a space on the street, worries about receiving penalty tickets, or being wheel-clamped.